your adventure in

 See Approved General Education options.

-Students in Financial Counseling and Planning fulfill the US Diversity and International Perspectives Requirement by choosing three credits of coursework from each of the university-approved lists.
+Students in Financial Counseling and Planning fulfill the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives Requirement by choosing three credits of coursework from each of the university-approved lists.

 This sequence is only an example.
 The number of credits taken each semester should be based on the individual student's situation.
 Factors that may affect credit hours per semester include student ability, employment, health, activities, and grade point consideration.